klunico/countdown-timer/README.md

 Complete all user stories.

 CASE: User can enter a name and the date of an event.
-Timer will continuously decrement after the Start button is pressed in the following format: months, days, hours, minutes, and seconds until the event takes place.
+Timer will continuously decrement after the Start button is pressed in the following format: days, hours, minutes, and seconds until the event takes place.